List of social activities at Durham University: Durham Revue

-Music Durham
+Durham Student Music

-Music Durham (formerly Durham University Music Society, DUMS) is a student-run organisation responsible for the majority of student music activities at Durham University.
+Durham Student Music (DSM, formerly Music Durham and Durham University Music Society, DUMS) is a student-run organisation responsible for the majority of student music activities at Durham University.
 Performances take place in university venues such as the Great Hall of Durham Castle, the Mark Hillery Arts Centre in Collingwood College and the Margot Fonteyn ballroom in Durham Students' Union, as well as external venues such as Durham Cathedral, Durham Town Hall, the Gala Theatre and Sage Gateshead.

-Music Durham is an umbrella organisation for the many ensembles based at the university.
-It currently consists of 28 university ensembles, including the Orchestral Society (DUOS), Palatinate Orchestra (DUPO), Choral Society, Big Band, Chamber Choir, concert band, brass band and gamelan.
+Durham Student Music is an umbrella organisation for the many ensembles based at the university.
+It currently consists of over 30 university ensembles, including the Orchestral Society (DUOS), Palatinate Orchestra (DUPO), Choral Society (DUCS), Big Band (DUBB), Chamber Choir (DUCC), concert band (DUCB), brass band and gamelan.
 There are also many college music groups, including chapel choirs, chamber ensembles and function bands which perform at college events.